 at Yeats Ridge Hut in the Toaroha valley.

-2014 also saw Top Waitaha Hut repainted and receiving minor repairs,
+Top Waitaha Hut was repainted and received minor repairs,

 Mullins Basin Hut in the

-Toaroha repainted by the Brennan family of Ross and Hokitka, and Serpentine Hut
+Toaroha repainted by the Brennan family of Ross and Hokitka.

-was repiled, painted and a long-abandoned track linking it with the Hokitika roadend recut and marked.
+was repiled, painted and the long-abandoned track linking it with the Hokitika roadend recut and marked.

 in the Haupiri valley was cut and marked.
 Paul Reid